Permissioned blockchains to create, use, and trade tokens representing fiat money, cryptocurrencies and other assets

 Tagcash Wallet - (Android, iOS, Messenger chatbot and website) - Multicurrency, multi asset ewallet for users and merchants with various modules to spend, transfer and trade.

 Philippine Pesos Currency is already added to the Wallet, running on the blockchain.
 Deposits/withdrawals can be made via 12 different banks, 7-Eleven, other agents and Bitcoin.
 It can also be sent to any of the 6 large remittance companies in the Philippines directly from the system or withdrawn via ATM using just a security PIN.
 Any remittance company can connect to the chain and obtain Peso tokens, to be sent anywhere their clients ask.
 All that is needed is a token address to send it to.
-This is completely transaction free and is set to revolutionise remittance for money sent to the Philippines, (approximately 26 billion USD per year)
+This is completely transaction free and is set to revolutionise remittance for money sent to and within the Philippines.

 Features of the Tagcash Wallet: